rishonmathew/arbitrage-finder/README.md

+🙋 About This Project

+I built this mainly to learn more about API integrations, backend logic, and deploying full-stack apps.
+Arbitrage is something I’ve always been curious about, so I thought it would be a fun challenge to automate the math and make a small interface for it.

-Real-time sports betting arbitrage detector (React + Node.js)
+**Real-time sports betting arbitrage detector (React + Node.js)**

 This project is a small full-stack application I built to automatically scan sports bookmakers and find arbitrage opportunities.
 Arbitrage betting is when odds between two different sites allow you to bet on both outcomes and still lock in a guaranteed profit, no matter who wins.